cs-joao-souza/XCode-Templates/README.md

 # License

-JPAlertController is available under the MIT license.
+XCode-Templates is available under the MIT license.
 See the LICENSE file for more info.